mitesh-mutha/react-native-share/README.md

 NOTE: If both share_text and share_url are provided share_url will be concatenated to the end of share_text to form the body of the message.
 If only one is provided it will be used

+#### Android Image Share
+Sharing of images with caption is possible in Android.
+You have to provide the absolute full path of the image in options as "share_image_path".

+For example, "/storage/emulated/0/image.jpg" <- is the absolute full path of the image to be shared.
+You provide that as the input for "share_image_path".

+The caption works in the way similar to text share.

+NOTE: Ensure that the image is in a shared location and not in the app's private data area.
+It won't share otherwise.

 ## how it looks:
 ![Demo Android](/assets/android.png)
 ![Demo iOS](/assets/ios.png)